Many terms in the English language have come to mean the same thing as others. In the technology world, this is the case with GPU and graphics card.

 Not that you need to justify your choice of words to anyone else.

-Let’s first look at what these terms mean.
+Let’s initially examine what these terms mean.

 Table of ContentsShow